Light, Long-Lived $B-L$ Gauge and Higgs Bosons at the DUNE Near Detector: Searches for Scalars and Gauge Bosons at DUNE

 We note in passing that although a light $Z'$ boson of $U(1)_{B-L}$ generates a positive contribution to the muon anomalous magnetic moment~\cite{Lindner:2016bgg}, the $2\sigma$ parameter space preferred by the $(g-2)_\mu$ anomaly~\cite{Bennett:2006fi, Abi:2021gix} is deep inside the exclusion region in Fig.~\ref{fig:prospect:PureZprime}, as shown by the gray band.
 Thus, if the $(g-2)_\mu$ anomaly turns out to be a true signal of BSM physics\footnote{This is subject to further scrutiny, given that a recent lattice result~\cite{Borsanyi:2020mff} for the SM prediction is much closer to the experimental value, as compared to the lattice world average evaluated in Ref.~\cite{Aoyama:2020ynm}.}, the minimal $U(1)_{B-L}$ model with a flavor-universal $Z'$ coupling needs to be extended to explain this result; see, e.g., Refs.~\cite{Ma:2001md, Altmannshofer:2016oaq, Altmannshofer:2016brv,CarcamoHernandez:2019ydc, Dev:2020drf,Abdallah:2020biq,Bodas:2021fsy,Amaral:2021rzw, Athron:2021iuf}.

 Finally, at low masses and small couplings, constraints from Big Bang Nucleosynthesis (BBN) and the observation of Supernova 1987A (SN1987A) apply, which are shown respectively as the blue and orange shaded regions in Fig.~\ref{fig:prospect:PureZprime}.
-The supernova limits are from Ref.~\cite{Knapen:2017xzo}, which combines the limits from dark photon~\cite{Chang:2016ntp} and $U(1)_B$ models~\cite{Rrapaj:2015wgs}.
-In the early Universe, the $Z'$ boson may decay into neutrinos and electrons (if kinematically allowed), and thus contribute to the evolution of neutrinos and photons at the MeV scale.
+In the early universe, the $Z'$ boson may decay into neutrinos and electrons (if kinematically allowed) and thus contribute to the evolution of neutrinos and photons at the MeV scale.
 This could spoil the success of BBN and thus is constrained by the precise measurement of the light degrees of freedom $N_{\rm eff}$ by Planck~\cite{Aghanim:2018eyx}.
 However, the $N_{\rm eff}$ limits on the $B-L$ $Z'$ boson depend largely on the $Z'$ mass and the coupling $g_{BL}$, which dictates whether the $Z'$ boson could reach equilibrium with the SM particles at the MeV scale.
 Moreover, neutrino oscillations are also important for the $N_{\rm eff}$ limits~\cite{Escudero:2018mvt, Escudero:2020dfa}.
 The dedicated calculations of the cosmological limits are beyond the main scope of this paper.
 For simplicity, we take the BBN limit from Ref.~\cite{Knapen:2017xzo}.
 Other relevant studies can be found, e.g., in Refs.~\cite{Heeck:2014zfa, Kamada:2018zxi, Escudero:2019gzq, Dutta:2020jsy}.
+The supernova constraints (dark orange region/solid lines corresponding to conservative constraints, and faint orange region/dashed lines corresponding to less conservative) come from Ref.~\cite{Croon:2020lrf} -- we direct the reader to this reference, as well as Ref.~\cite{Knapen:2017xzo,Chang:2016ntp,Rrapaj:2015wgs} for more discussion on supernova luminosity constraints on $U(1)_{B-L}$ vector bosons and associated models.
 We conclude this discussion by noting that both the BBN and SN1987A limits are model dependent -- for example, the chameleon effect (due to the environmental matter density) can weaken astrophysical limits~\cite{Nelson:2008tn}, and late reheating can open up parameter space with respect to BBN constraints~\cite{Depta:2020wmr}.
-This model-dependence will be more relevant when we revisit this parameter space in Section~\ref{subsec:PureScalar} where we perform a combined search for $Z'$ and the scalar boson $\varphi$ -- the interplay of these two new particles and their associated mass scales complicates the calculations of the references mentioned above.
+This model-dependence will be more relevant when we revisit this parameter space in Section~\ref{subsec:CombinedSearch} where we perform a combined search for $Z'$ and the scalar boson $\varphi$ -- the interplay of these two new particles and their associated mass scales complicates the calculations of the references mentioned above.
 We leave a detailed analysis of astrophysical constraints on the combined $Z'$, $\varphi$ scenario to future work.